Research reveals those who complete an MBSR Class gain:

 The next class will begin on 27 March, finishing on ~15 May.
-The class meets each Thursday evening from 6-8 pm at the First Universalist Unitarian Church* in San Antonio, TX.
-An additional one-day silent retreat will be included on the weekend of either the weekend of 16 April or 3 May (class majority decides).
+The class meets each Thursday evening from 6-8 pm.
+For this class, we are changing venue and will meet at the historic Stilwell House on Ft.
+Sam Houston, San Antonio, TX.
+An additional one-day silent retreat will be included on the weekend of either the weekend of 16 April or 3 May (class majority selects the date).

 More information can be seen on the CLASS DESCRIPTION page on this website (to navigate between pages, click the page you'd like to view, listed across the top of each page) .

 Cost: $300.
 Compare prices (Austin-$500, UMASS-$600)

 Please contact us at email@example.com or call 210-391-8000 to sign up for the class.

 *Please note that you do not need to be military or a veteran to attend, the space at the Stilwell House is rented and civilians can attend.

 To be mindful is to be fully aware in a given place, time, and situation.
 To be mindful is to focus on the awareness rather than on the thinking, judging, and interpreting that often accompanies awareness.
 To be mindful is ‘to be fully aware, in that one moment of time’.
 With this basic definition, it is clear that any activity can be accomplished mindfully.
 Yet, it is not easy to be mindful.